kixelated/moq-transfork/draft-lcurley-moq-transfork.md

   Broadcast Name (b)
   Track Name (b)
   Priority (i)
-  Group (i)
+  Object (i)
   Offset (i)
 }
 ~~~

-**Priority**: The priority of the group relative to all other FETCH and SUBSCRIBE requests within the session.
+**Priority**: The priority of the object relative to all other FETCH and SUBSCRIBE requests within the session.
 The publisher should transmit *lower* values first during congestion.

 **Offset**: The requested offset in bytes *after* the OBJECT header.